RX309Electronics/videocall-ipcam/README.md

 And, BINGO!
 We got output!
 It does seem that they have redirected the kernel output and system shell because after the starting kernel message i got nothing anymore, so they likely set the console to output to /dev/null or some other non existent tty.
+But we do get the information that this runs Uboot which i already guessed and it uses Linux kernel version 4.9.37 and now we know the cpu is Arm.
 ![IMG20241207151808](https://github.com/user-attachments/assets/51962b3a-a05a-42c0-b49b-b4b1fb252576)

 Aw snap, its password protected...!!
 ![IMG20241207155122](https://github.com/user-attachments/assets/3b1cfe96-6ac2-41d8-bc7d-4aa71714b61c)